tarantool/tarantool/changelogs/unreleased/gh-7113-rev-tree-iters-gap-tracking.md

 ## bugfix/core

-* Fixed reversed iterators gap tracking: instead of tracking gaps for successors of keys, gaps for tuples shifted by one to the left of the successor were tracked (gh-7113).
+* Fixed reversed iterators gap tracking.
+Instead of tracking gaps for the successors of keys, gaps for tuples shifted by one to the left of the successor were tracked (gh-7113).